-Gustavo Salmon created the decal set from the degraded blobs of decals and details from the headtube badge.
+Gustavo Salmon created the decal set from the degraded decals and details from the headtube badge.
 Twice.
 First when I thought the graphics had been black and silver.
 Then another set after we discovered those were degraded from red, blue and gold.

 I'm cleaning and polishing wheels, brakesets, pedals, etc. We are getting closer.